LBS-UFMG/COCaDA_supplementary/README.md

 - [`NS_Biopython/`](NS_Biopython/): Contains the custom implementation of the NeighborSearch (NS) approach using **Biopython**.
 - [`D1_files/`](D1_files/): Contains the modified dataset derived from [Brown *et al.* (2006)](https://doi.org/10.1186/gb-2006-7-1-r8), comprising **896 entries**, and used as Dataset D1 in the study.
 - [`PDB_entries.txt`](PDB_entries.txt): A text file listing all **217,454 PDB IDs** used to generate the maximum distance matrix.
+- [`SupplementaryTables.pdf`](SupplementaryTables.pdf): A pdf file containing all the Supplementary Tables for the main text.
 ---

 ## 📄 License